-Eligible Costs
+5 Eligible Costs

-Funds may be sought to cover the direct expenses incurred in planning, conducting, and developing the research, including:

-- project planning and development costs (cost of travel for discussion in the UK and overseas; initial workshops with potential partners) - travel and maintenance for UK scholars; including travel to disseminate results of the research at conferences held either in the UK or abroad - travel and maintenance for overseas scholars engaged in collaborative research activity with UK partner(s) - research assistance (based in UK or abroad) - workshops to advance the programme of research (principally the costs of travel and maintenance for key participants, though organisational costs may be considered) - consumables - specialist software - costs of interpreters in the field
+- 5.1 Funds may be sought to cover the direct expenses incurred in planning, conducting, and developing the research, including: - Project planning and development costs (cost of travel for discussion in the UK and overseas; initial workshops with potential partners) - Travel and maintenance for UK scholars; including travel to disseminate results of the research at conferences held either in the UK or abroad - Travel and maintenance for overseas scholars engaged in collaborative research activity with UK partner(s) - Research assistance (based in UK or abroad) - Workshops to advance the programme of research (principally the costs of travel and maintenance for key participants, though organisational costs may be considered) - Consumables

-Bids for the cost of child or parent care may be considered if the carer is conducting research away from home and it is not possible to make alternative arrangements.
-The costs of normal regular childcare whilst at home are not eligible for support.
-Consumables include the purchase of datasets, photocopies, microfilms, etc, and any other minor items that will be used up during the course of the project.
-Applicants may apply for short-term consultancy or salary costs for expert staff, or short periods of research assistance.

-Provided they are central to the research process and an adequate case is made, the costs of preparing illustrations (including photography, acquisition of images, draughtsmanship and cartography or other bespoke illustrative material) may be considered.
-The cost of reproduction rights for text or images may be considered provided there is a contract for publication in place.
-Costs associated with deposit of digital material in an appropriately accessible repository may be considered.

-Costs related to conservation may be considered provided there is a clear research context to the work that falls within the remit of the Academy; if an application is purely for technical or practical work with no research objective, it is not eligible for funding.
-Incidental translation expenses may be considered.

-The following items are not currently eligible for funding (applicants registered with special needs may consult the Academy about possible exceptions):

-Institutional overheads, or any element that should properly be ascribed to institutional overheads

-Computer hardware including laptops, electronic notebooks, digital cameras, etc

-Books and other permanent resources

-Preparation of camera-ready copy, copy-editing, proof-reading, indexing, nor any other editorial task

-Subventions for direct production costs (printing, binding, distribution, marketing etc) Costs of publication in electronic media
+- specialist software - costs of interpreters in the field - 5.2 Bids for the cost of child or parent care may be considered if the carer is conducting research away from home and it is not possible to make alternative arrangements. - 5.3 These costs can also be requested through our Additional Needs Fund if the costs sought would otherwise exceed the maximum grant value please see below.
+The costs of normal regular childcare whilst at home are not eligible for support. - 5.4 Consumables include the purchase of datasets, photocopies, microfilms, etc, and any other minor items that will be used up during the course of the project. - 5.5 Applicants may apply for short-term consultancy or salary costs for expert staff, or short periods of research assistance. - Provided they are central to the research process and an adequate case is made, the costs of preparing illustrations (including photography, acquisition of images, draughtsmanship and cartography or other bespoke illustrative material) may be considered. - 5.7 The cost of reproduction rights for text or images may be considered provided there is a contract for publication in place.
+Costs associated with deposit of digital material in an appropriately accessible repository may be considered. - 5.8 Costs related to conservation may be considered provided there is a clear research context to the work that falls within the remit of the Academy; if an application is purely for technical or practical work with no research objective, it is not eligible for funding.
+Incidental translation expenses may be considered. - 5.9 The following items are not currently eligible for funding (applicants registered with special needs may consult the Academy about possible exceptions): - Institutional overheads, or any element that should properly be ascribed to institutional overheads - Computer hardware including laptops, electronic notebooks, digital cameras, etc - Books and other permanent resources - Preparation of camera-ready copy, copy-editing, proof-reading, indexing, nor any other editorial task - Subventions for direct production costs (printing, binding, distribution, marketing etc) - Costs of publication in electronic media

-Payment to the principal researcher(s) in lieu of salary, or for personal maintenance at home

-Replacement teaching costs

-Travel and maintenance expenses for purposes such as lecture tours or to write up the results of research

-Please note, The British Academy has set aside specific funding to support any additional needs that applicants and award holders may require.
+- Payment to the principal researcher(s) in lieu of salary or time contribution, or for personal maintenance at home - Replacement teaching costs - Travel and maintenance expenses for purposes such as lecture tours or to write up the results of research - 5.10 Please note, The British Academy has set aside specific funding to support any additional needs that applicants and award holders may require.
 Each request will be considered on a case by case basis.
 Please find further details, and how to apply, here.